CDenney556/WWV-Signal-Mapping/index.md

 ## How we selected the test points

-Using the state scale heat map, six test locations were selected.
+Using the state scale heat map, five test locations were selected.
 The Radio Mobile simulation showed the likely areas of strongest signal.
 Scadacore RF Path, a free online line of sight tool, was then used to confirm the path between the WWV antenna and each candidate point.

 | Site name | Position (lat, long) | Distance from WWV | Elevation | Reason for selection |
 |---|---|---:|---:|---|